14ud3/radix/README.md

 bool operator==(const RadixIterator &rhs) const; | compares equivalence bool operator!=(const RadixIterator &rhs) const; | returns the opposite of operator==

-#### RadixTrie Class Template
+#### Radix Class Template
-RadixTrie is basically a wrapper over SimpleTrieTemplate to specialize its use specifically for radix trie interaction.
+Radix is basically a wrapper over triemplate to specialize its use specifically for radix trie interaction.
 It stores a type T at the end of every word, else the word isn't stored in the trie.

 ##### Member Functions:
 signature | description
 ----------|-----------
-explicit RadixTrie(); | default constructor, maintains an empty trie explicit RadixTrie(const RadixTrie<T> rhs); parameters include & and && instants of RadixTrie | copy constructor RadixTrie<T> &operator=(const RadixTrie<T> rhs); parameters include & and && instants of RadixTrie | assignment operator
+explicit Radix(); | default constructor, maintains an empty trie explicit Radix(const RadixTrie<T> rhs); parameters include & and && instants of Radix | copy constructor Radix<T> &operator=(const Radix<T> rhs); parameters include & and && instants of Radix | assignment operator
 bool empty() const noexcept; | checks whether the container is empty uint32_t size() const noexcept; | returns the number of words in trie void clear() noexcept; | empties the contents RadixIterator insertOrAssign(std::pair\<std::string,T> p, Node* ancestor = nullptr); p parameters include & and && | inserts the p.second at p.first starting at the ancestor
-RadixIterator insertOrAssign(std::string article, T value, Node* ancestor = nullptr); value parameters include & and && | inserts the value at the article starting at the ancestor void erase(std::string article,Node* ancestor = nullptr); | erases word and its value within trie void swap(RadixTrie& rhs) noexcept; | swaps contents of *this with rhs RadixIterator find(key_type article); | finds the node that holds the values for the article, else returns end() std::pair<bool,iterator> scout(key_type article,Node* ancestor = nullptr); | finds the last viable node in sequence for the article.
+RadixIterator insertOrAssign(std::string article, T value, Node* ancestor = nullptr); value parameters include & and && | inserts the value at the article starting at the ancestor void erase(std::string article,Node* ancestor = nullptr); | erases word and its value within trie void swap(Radix& rhs) noexcept; | swaps contents of *this with rhs RadixIterator find(key_type article); | finds the node that holds the values for the article, else returns end() std::pair<bool,iterator> scout(key_type article,Node* ancestor = nullptr); | finds the last viable node in sequence for the article.
 The returned pair contains, first, a boolean which holds the same value as the contains() function returns, and second, an iterator at the last viable node in sequence for the target word.
 Example: given 'LOOKUP' was inserted in a BTrie, scout('LOOK') will return pair<false,iterator(node('K'))>, and scout('LOOKUP') will return pair<true,iterator(node('P'))> (where node(N) represents the node at N letter in the node sequence) bool contains(std::string article,Node* ancestor = nullptr); | checks if the container holds a word starting at ancestor